 - A lack of physical activity or exercise

-- Overall bad sleeping habits (See section on Sleep Hygiene for more)
+- Overall poor sleeping habits (See section on Sleep Hygiene for more)

 - Other sleep disorders (for more information on sleep disorders, please consult your doctor or healthcare provider)

-In the long-term, an accumulated lack of sleep can seriously affect your quality of life as a whole, making you less capable of engaging in social situations, adding to bouts of depression and even affecting your ability to drive or operate machinery, which could lead to personal injury.
+In the long-term, insomnia can seriously affect your quality of life, making you less capable of engaging in social situations, adding to bouts of depression and even affecting your ability to drive or operate machinery, which could lead to personal injury.

 When insomnia starts affecting the quality of your life, you should consider speaking to your doctor or healthcare provider.Your doctor or healthcare provider could help determine the root cause of your sleep troubles and whether or not you have a sleep disorder.
 If your doctor finds that to be the case, then they may suggest several interventions or even medication to help treat your insomnia.

 Do you need treatment?

 Don’t ignore the problem if you’re battling fatigue.
 There is help available, and you can as your doctor how to Sleep well, Live well.